 An estimated 15 percent of the world’s population lives with a disability.
 The type of disabilities can impact a wide range of areas, including mobility, vision, hearing, speech, cognitive, dexterity, and memory.
 There are many types of digital barriers that make it impossible for individuals with certain disabilities to properly use websites.

 The Web Content Accessibility Guidelines (WCAG) 2.0 help companies understand the technical requirements needed to remove barriers for online accessibility.
 The third version of WCAG, version 2.1 came out in June 2018 and includes 17 additional criteria for inclusion success.
-The new criteria focus on helping companies remove digital barriers from mobile technologies.
+The most recent version (2.2) was released in October 2023.

 4. The barrier impact is misunderstood.